Maximum Recovery-MINIMUM TIMeâ„¢

 Types of Bone Fractures Caused by Accidents

 • Transverse: One of the more common breaks, the transverse, happens straight across the bone.
-It is typically a closed, stable fracture that may not require setting as the ends of the break are aligned and can heal with support and time on their own.
+It is typically a closed, stable fracture that may not require fixation, as the fracture ends are aligned and can heal with support and time.

-• Stress or Hairline fracture: This type of break may seem minor since it may even be challenging to diagnose with an X-ray, but it is no less painful and debilitating.
+• Stress fracture or Hairline fracture: This type of break may seem minor, as it can be challenging to detect on X-ray, but it is no less painful or debilitating.
 These kinds of breaks are common with repetitive trauma, such as running, but may result from whiplash-type trauma.

-• Spiral fracture: A more serious break, the division of the bone winds itself up and around the length of the bone in a spiral pattern.
-This type of break may need surgical aid to assist in healing, with pins, screws, and plates surgically implanted to support the bone as it heals.
+• Spiral fracture: A more serious break in which the bone’s division winds around the length of the bone in a spiral pattern.
+This type of break may require surgical intervention to promote healing, with pins, screws, and plates inserted to support the bone as it heals.

 • Oblique: Unlike a spiral fracture, this break does not run perpendicular to the grain of the bone and may be difficult to set.